ToolJet/ToolJet/docs/docs/marketplace/plugins/openai.md

 title: OpenAI
 ---

-ToolJet can connect to OpenAI to utilize the services like **Completions** and **Chat**.
-OpenAI's Completions service is capable of automatically generating text based on an initial prompt or context, while Chat enables users to interact with a chatbot powered by OpenAI's language model.
+ToolJet can connect to OpenAI and utilize two main services: Completions and Chat.
+With OpenAI's Completions service, ToolJet can generate text automatically based on an initial prompt or context.
+The Chat service allows users to interact with a chatbot powered by OpenAI's language model.
+In addition, ToolJet can also leverage the GPT-3 Turbo service from OpenAI, which provides faster and more responsive completions.

 <div style={{textAlign: 'center'}}>